 Jared lives in Paragould, AR with his wife, Meagan, and three kids - Nora Kate, Wyatt and Moses.
 Jared is the pastor for teaching and vision at The Crossing Church, a church he planted in 2012.
 The church is built around a really simple idea.
 To practice the way of Jesus, together, for the purpose of seeing the world look less like hell and more like heaven.
 Jared served as a board member for the Soma family of churches for two years, was a co-host for the Saturate podcast, and continues to coach pastors and church planters.
 Jared received his education from Arkansas State University and Southern Seminary.
 His hobbies include tennis and gardening.

-10/25 – Keynote speaker will preach during Sunday Gathering, Lunch meeting immediately after second service
+10/24 – Keynote speaker will preach during Sunday Gathering.
+Lunch immediately following the service

 Don't forget to sign up for breakouts when registering!

 For more details email Kathryn in the link below.